 The Company's financial instruments consist of cash, trade and other receivables, accounts payable and accrued liabilities, derivative financial instruments, lease liabilities and long-term debt.
 The fair values of these financial instruments, approximate carrying value as a result of their short-term nature.
-For the non-current trade and other receivables, the fair value is also not significantly different from the carrying amount.
 Financial assets measured at amortized cost include cash and trade and other receivables.
 The fair value of the long-term debt approximates its carrying amount as it has a floating interest rate.

-The fair value of the Company's derivative financial instruments is based on the Black-Scholes valuation techniques with observable market based inputs and is considered level 2 in the fair value hierarchy.
+The fair value of the Company's derivative financial instruments is based on the black-scholes valuation techniques with observable market based inputs and is considered level 2 in the fair value hierarchy.